 questions or inquiries related to the Frédéric Ozanam Scholarship Program.

-The Frédéric Ozanam Scholarship Program 2018 application cycle for the 2018-2019 Academic Year is now open!
+The Frédéric Ozanam Scholarship Program 2018 application cycle for the 2018-2019 Academic Year has closed.

 Recipients will be selected according to the strength of their applications, including the extent to which they adequately address the essay questions in the application.
 In addition, scholarship recipients must be accepted into a graduate program at DePaul University on their own merits.
 A scholarship awarded to an applicant is contingent on acceptance into their academic program.